Last updated on 9th May 2024

 Buffer time is exactly what it sounds like.
 It’s small blocks of time that act as a buffer between tasks.

 This is helpful if one task runs longer than you expected.
-And, if you complete your task on time and don’t need your buffer, you can still use it to check your emails, grab a cup of coffee, or to get a head start on your next task.
+And, if you complete your task ahead of time and don’t need your buffer, you can still use it to check your emails, grab a cup of coffee, or to get a head start on your next task.

 Buffer time is important because it allows space for all of the little things that you aren’t going to plan into your schedule.